poojanagrawal/mesalabs-day1/lab1/README.md

 ---

-In this lab, we will examine how overshooting of a convective core affects a star's evolution together.
-In particular, we will examine how the numerical simplifications in this modelling may affect the model.
+In this session, we will examine how overshooting of a convective core affects a star's evolution.
+We will also examine how the numerical simplifications impact the evolution of a star.
 In doing so, we will learn how to find reasonable values for model parameters, namely the initial mass of the star $M_\rm{ini}$, its initial metal mass fraction $Z$, the overshooting scheme, overshoot